Alfresco/alfresco-process-infrastructure-deployment/README.md

 ### ingress

-An nginx-ingress should be installed and bound to an external DNS address, for example:
+An `ingress-nginx` should be installed and bound to an external DNS address, for example:

 ```
 helm install ingress-nginx --repo https://kubernetes.github.io/ingress-nginx ingress-nginx